pudly/schmopera-hugo/content/articles/happening-now-otsl-s-digital-2021.md

 I intend to take it all in, and I'm particularly excited to experience Will Liverman and Nicole Cabell in a production together.
 Plus, Patricia Racette's [Elle](https://opera-stl.org/voix) is an exciting thought.

+“It was important for us to document this exciting, albeit different season.," said OTSL General Director Andrew Jorgensen.
+"Our outdoor festival was a fantastic success, but we could only accommodate 25% of our usual capacity.
+We cannot wait to share our season with the hundreds of supporters who were unable to attend."

  Off I go (and so should you!) to take in OTSL's digital season.
 Full details start [right here](https://opera-stl.org/streaming).